JonaAlbrecht/HLF-GOconversionissuance-JA-MA/Project-Description/README-files/Installing-Prerequisites.md

 Lets clone the repo into /usr/local/go/src/github.com/JonaAlbrecht. from the fabric repo do `cd ../` Either, make a fork of the repo and then download or download the repo directly.
 You need to have git installed (type `git version` to see if its already installed, if not run `sudo apt-get update` and `sudo apt-get install git-all`) Go to the repo and copy the http address.
 From /usr/local/go/src/github.com/JonaAlbrecht run:

 `git clone https://github.com/JonaAlbrecht/HLF-GOconversionissuance-JA-MA.git`

+Unfortunately, as part of the third design cycle, a new channel creation method was attempted that did not improve upon the design.
+This new state was already pushed to the Github repository before the decision to roll back was made.
+As a result, we need to actually use a previous version of the github repository by running the command:

+`git checkout 8639a2f`